About relations

 Explicit relation Derived relation

 Shows how one asset is related to another asset.
-Shows how one asset is related to other assets that are multiple relations away.
+Shows how one asset is related to another asset that is multiple relations away.

 A direct, manually created connection between two assets.
 An indirect connection between two assets that is automatically inferred based on existing explicit relations.

-Can be manually added to an asset.
-Can't be added to an asset.
+Needs to be manually created for an asset.
+Can't be manually created for an asset.

 Use this if there is no existing path to the asset, or if there is an existing path but it doesn't convey the same business meaning that you need.
 Use this if there is an existing path that already conveys the same business meaning that you need.
 However, if you experience performance issues with a derived relation, use an explicit relation instead.